Edward17/LayersCollection/README.EN.md

 You have questions or suggestions?
 Write to me in [private message on OSM](https://www.openstreetmap.org/message/new/edward17) or on e-mail: edward17 [at] mail [dot] ua.

-P. S. English is not my native language, so if you found a grammatical mistake don't hesitate to contact me!
+P. S. English is not my native language, so if you found a grammatical mistake do not hesitate to contact me!